 via Irnerio 42

-The Botanical Gardens and Herbariums is one of the oldest in Italy.
-It was founded in 1568 for study and teaching of medical botany, allowing students to observe and the study medicinal plants.
+The Botanical Garden and Herbarium is one of the oldest in Italy.
+It was founded in 1568 for study and teaching of medical botany, allowing students to observe and study medicinal plants.
 Today it occupies an area of about 2 hectares with four greenhouses, two tropical and two of succulent plants.
-A small greenhouse houses a charming collection of carnivorous plants.
+Another small one houses a charming collection of carnivorous plants.

 via Saragozza 28